Regime shift: Investing in a new Fixed Income world

-The rapid rise in Treasury yields this year has attracted the pen of many opinions and the resulting negative returns, the worst in over 200 years, have inspired even more debate.
+The rapid rise in Treasury yields last year has attracted the pen of many opinions and the resulting negative returns, the worst in over 200 years, have inspired even more debate.
 This unprecedented market move is now in the rearview mirror and it is time to assess today's fixed income landscape and outlook.
 It has been more than a decade since we have seen yields at this level and it has been some time since investors have considered Treasury bonds an attractive option for income (see Figure 1).

 Figure 1: 10-Year Treasury yield vs. Federal Funds target rate*

 There has been a significant regime shift at the Federal Reserve (“the Fed”) over the last nine months.
 The accommodative monetary policy that investors have come to expect since the Global Financial Crisis has ended as the Fed is now actively trying to temper growth to lower inflation – even if it means causing a recession.
 Over the last decade, The Fed has cut interest rates to record lows, which produced an environment that forced investors to accept more risk by moving down the credit spectrum, further out the yield curve or into less liquid assets to achieve their return targets.

 The backdrop of fixed income looks much different today.
 Investors now can invest in higher quality parts of the market, like short duration investment grade corporates, Treasuries or agency backed mortgages, and earn attractive yields.
 In fact, those are the segments of the market that we believe are the most attractive as growth concerns and rising expectations of a recession overtake the focus of inflation that has persisted for the last 12-18 months.